Gerard Depardieu sexual assault trial marks a cultural reckoning for post-#MeToo France

 That same commission has called major actors and producers — including Jean Dujardin — to testify.
 Several reportedly requested that their appearances be held behind closed doors.

-Depardieu’s off-screen controversies have long made headlines, from drunk driving to urinating in the aisle of a plane.
-But a 2023 France Télévisions documentary, ‘La Chute de l’Ogre’ ('The Fall of the Ogre'), reignited debate about his impunity.
+Over a career spanning five decades, Depardieu starred in more than 200 films, including “Cyrano de Bergerac”, “Jean de Florette”, “Green Card”, and “The Man in the Iron Mask”.
+But his off-screen controversies have long made headlines, from drunk driving to urinating in the aisle of a plane.

+A 2023 France Télévisions documentary, “La Chute de l’Ogre” ("The Fall of the Ogre"), reignited debate about his impunity.
 It showed footage of the actor during a 2018 trip to North Korea, making sexually inappropriate remarks to a female interpreter and appearing to sexualize a young girl riding a horse.

 For decades, behavior like this was dismissed as part of his larger-than-life persona.
 Today, that legacy is under direct challenge.